November 26

 The translation market is more competitive than ever: global competition, price pressure, AI translation - and customers who expect the highest quality and reliability.
 This is exactly where ISO certification comes into play.

-In combination with quality management according to ISO 9001 sends a strong signal to the market: This language service provider works professionally, reliably and with reproducible high quality.
+In combination with a quality management system according to ISO 9001, this creates a strong signal to the market: This language service provider operates professionally, securely, and with consistently high quality.

-In the following, we show why ISO certification makes translation service providers more competitive in the long term - and how a specialist like LinquaCert accompanied us on this path.
+In the following, we show why ISO certification makes translation service providers sustainably more competitive – and how a specialist like LinquaCert supports this journey.

-You can reach us by telephone on +41 44 552 66 17 or send us an e-mail.
-E-mail to Mr Markus Kukla, Head of the certification body.
-We look forward to hearing from you!
+You can reach us by phone at +41 44 552 66 17 or send an email to Mr. Markus Kukla, Head of the Certification Body.
+We look forward to your valued inquiry!

 ISO 17100 & ISO 18587: What's behind them?